obladioblada/project-nimbus/README.md

 which triggers the lambda function in charge of updating the DynamoDb Table.
 Because of time, the system is missing path handling and verification.
 To simulate the AWS cloud environment I used localstack so to be able to have a working example which would run locally.
+Used CDK for IaC to spin up the required resources.

 ## Table of Contents
 - [Prerequisites](#prerequisites)